Kentico/xperience-component-starter/README.md

          .\Kentico_12_0_trial.exe KenticoInstallationProfile.xml
          ```

-    * If the installer notifies you that there are program files already installed in your system, run the following command to uninstall current Kentico program files and then run the previous installation command again.
+    * If the installer notifies you that there are program files already installed in your system, run the following command to uninstall current Kentico program files and then rerun the previous installation command.

       ```sh
       .\Kentico_12_0_trial.exe /u